Gaze Mapping Biomarkers or “GMBs”

 Our patented eye tracking technology was first embodied as Gaze-to-Speech™ to help voiceless patients communicate using only eye movements.

 It launched as an iOS App called Pigio™ ICU allowing Intensive Care Unit patients (conscious but intubated or paralyzed) to communicate through eye movements.
 By gazing at a particular image for a few seconds on the tablet’s screen, its content is activated, and the chosen audible message is heard.
 The design of our first iOS application called Pigio™ is intuitive for a “sticky” user experience.
-The Pigio™ Pro version includes additional features and screens including media & entertainment access to news, YouTube and Facebook.
+The Pigio™ Pro version includes additional features and screens including media & entertainment access to news and YouTube.

 With a growing number of downloads and calibrations each day, Pigio™ users have allowed us to improve the performance of our eye tracking technology to a level that is comparable or better than existing infrared solutions.
 Pigio™ is easily accessible and free for basic use.
 You can download it from your iPad here.
 Besides spreading the message that AI can do good, Pigio™ users are helping our machine & deep learning technology to power our future regulated Software-as-a-Medical-Device offerings.
 We are currently building a pipeline of clinical trials to support this SaMD portfolio.

 Innodem Neurosciences, a Montreal-based company, has closed a Series A financing round led by Morningside Ventures to support the development and commercialization of its proprietary, patented, digital biomarking technology of neurodegenerative diseases such as...

 Patients who have lost the use of speech will soon be able to communicate with their eyes thanks to a mobile application developed in Quebec.
 Called Pigio™, the application will allow communication with the eyes, which act as a cursor on a digital screen.
 "You have...